-Born in Versailles, Marie-Thérèse Charlotte de France, called “Madame Royale”, was the first child of Louis XVI and Marie-Antoinette.
-After spending her childhood in the court, she was the only one of the royal children to survive the French Revolution.
-Condemned by the revolutionaries and then sent into exile, the heiress to the throne, who became Dauphine de France in 1824, remained attached to the monarchy until the end of her life.
+Born at Versailles, Marie-Thérèse Charlotte de France, otherwise known as “Madame Royale”, was the eldest child of Louis XVI and Marie-Antoinette.
+She spent her childhood in the court and was one of the few royal children to survive the French Revolution.
+At first she was sentenced to death by the revolutionaries, but the sentence was commuted to permanent exile.
+She became Dauphine de France in 1824 and remained devoted to the monarchy for the rest of her life.

 Madame Royale, or “Mousseline” as she was dubbed by her mother, Queen Marie-Antoinette, was born at the Palace of Versailles in 1778 and christened in the royal chapel that same day.
 In 1793 her parents died at the guillotine during the Revolution.
 Marie-Thérèse Charlotte escaped execution but was imprisoned.
 In her jail cell the teenage Marie-Thérèse also learned of the deaths of her aunt, the king’s sister Madame Élisabeth, and her own brother Louis.
 In 1795 the Austrian army succeeded in negotiating her release, and the orphaned princess moved to the court of Emperor Francis II in Vienna.

 Marie-Thérèse Charlotte was imprisoned but not executed.
 In her jail cell the teenage Marie-Thérèse learned of the deaths of her aunt, the king’s sister Madame Élisabeth, and her own brother Louis.
 In 1795 the Austrian army succeeded in negotiating her release, and the orphaned princess moved to the court of Emperor Francis II in Vienna.